CybersecurityRansomware Attack Disables 300 Hospitals: Cybersecurity Lessons

 The frightening part?
 From the first click to encrypting 300 hospitals took just 37 minutes.
 The security team didn't detect the attack until it was complete.

-Why Hospitals Specifically?
+Why Do Ransomware Groups Target Hospitals Specifically?

 You might ask: why don't attackers target banks or tech companies instead of hospitals?
 The answer is simple and terrifying — hospitals pay faster.